McDonald's closes in Russia, citing "needless human suffering" in Ukraine

 "[O]ur values mean we cannot ignore the needless human suffering unfolding in Ukraine," McDonald's CEO Chris Kempczinski stated in an open letter to employees of the company that was shared with CBS MoneyWatch.
 The letter stopped short of condemning Russia for the attack.

 The world's largest fast-food chain said it will continue paying its 62,000 employees in Russia as well as all its workers in Ukraine.
 Ronald McDonald House Charities, the company's philanthropic arm, is now operating in Poland on the border with Ukraine to offer medical care and humanitarian aid for refugees who have fled the fighting, McDonald's said.
-The group's Ukraine chapter is distributing medical supplies and offering aid throughout Ukraine.
+The group's Ukraine chapter is also distributing medical supplies and offering aid throughout Ukraine, according to the company.

 More than 2 million people have fled Ukraine since Russia's invasion of the country, according to the United Nations.